Alejogb1/job-board/blog-data/why-does-an-onnx-lstm-model-with-batchsize--1-produce-a-non-zero-status-code-during-scatterelements-execution.md

 id: "why-does-an-onnx-lstm-model-with-batchsize--1-produce-a-non-zero-status-code-during-scatterelements-execution"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've seen this particular scenario play out more than once, and it's usually not immediately obvious what's causing the non-zero status code with `ScatterElements` when you're dealing with an ONNX LSTM and a batch size greater than one.
 It's rarely the underlying mathematics of the LSTM itself, but more often an issue stemming from the way ONNX's graph representation and specific operator implementations interact with batched input.
-In short, it's often a subtle mismatch between what you *think* the graph should do, and how the runtime *actually* executes it.
+In short, it's often a subtle mismatch between what you _think_ the graph should do, and how the runtime _actually_ executes it.

 The root cause frequently lies in how `ScatterElements` handles indices and updates, specifically within the context of sequence processing inherent to LSTMs.
 You have to remember, an LSTM processes sequences, and with batching, you’re processing multiple sequences simultaneously. `ScatterElements`’s role here is generally to selectively update parts of the hidden state or output tensor, potentially based on the sequence lengths in a batched input.
 When the model is exported to ONNX, that logic gets compiled into graph nodes.
 It's not inherently broken, but subtle problems can arise depending on how the index tensor for `ScatterElements` is generated, and whether it correctly reflects the dimensionality and shape conventions the ONNX runtime is expecting.